Corbin Carroll Player Props: Diamondbacks vs. Nationals

 Corbin Carroll At The Plate

-- Carroll has 32 hits and an OBP of .385 to go with a slugging percentage of .556.
-All three of those stats rank first among Arizona hitters this season.
+- Carroll leads Arizona with 34 hits and an OBP of .400, plus a team-best slugging percentage of .583.

-- Among qualifying batters in baseball, he ranks 11th in batting average, 27th in on-base percentage, and 21st in slugging.
+- Among qualified hitters in MLB play, he ranks sixth in batting average, 13th in on-base percentage, and ninth in slugging.

-- Carroll enters this game on a nine-game hitting streak.
-During his last games, he's hitting .500.

-- In 69.0% of his 29 games this season, Carroll has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Carroll is batting .385 with one homer during his last outings and is riding an 11-game hitting streak.

-- He has gone deep in 13.8% of his games this year, and 3.7% of his trips to the plate.
+- He has hit a long ball in 16.1% of his games this year, and 4.3% of his chances at the plate.

-- In six games this season (20.7%), Carroll has picked up an RBI, and in three of those games (10.3%) he had more than one.
+- In eight games this year (25.8%), Carroll has picked up an RBI, and in three of those games (9.7%) he had more than one.

-- He has scored a run in 15 games this year, with multiple runs five times.
+- In 17 of 31 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.